trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 We will use TensorFlow 2 [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to train a custom object detector model to find positions and bounding boxes of the sub-strings like `https://` in the text image (i.e. in smartphone camera stream).

 The text of each link (right continuation of `https://` bounding box) will be recognized by using [Tesseract](https://tesseract.projectnaptha.com/) library.
-The recognition part will not be covered in this article but you may find the complete code example of the application in [links-detector repository](https://github.com/trekhleb/links-detector).
+The recognition part will not be covered in this article, but you may find the complete code example of the application in [links-detector repository](https://github.com/trekhleb/links-detector).

 > 🚀 [**Launch Links Detector demo**](https://trekhleb.github.io/links-detector/) from your smartphone to see the final result.